Corne173/IoT_Energy_Logger/Google Cloud Function/PubSub_to_BigQuery/README.md

       - Select your topic for the drop down menu
     - Runtime,build, connections and security
       - Memory allocated : 256MB
-      - Timeout : 30s
+      - Timeout : 10s (it's a quick operation)
       - Runtime service account : Select the one you created when you got the credentials json file.
-      - Autoscaling - Max number of instances : 3- you may need to add more if you're posting frequency is higher than the default (5s)
+      - Autoscaling - Max number of instances : 2- you may need to add more if you're posting frequency is higher than the default (5s)
     - Code
-      - Runtime: Python 3.7
+      - Runtime: Python 3.8 (using 3.9+ can lead to some unpredictable behaviour and dependency issues)
       - Source code: Inline Editor
       - Copy the contents of `main.py` of this repository into the `main.py` of the cloud function
       - Do the same for the `requirements.txt` file
-      - Create a new file but clicking on the plus sign (+), name it `service_account.json` and copy the content of the credintial json file in this new file.
+      - Create a new file but clicking on the plus sign (+), name it `service_account.json` and copy the content of the credential json file in this new file.
+      - Deploy and confirm proper operation.
+If you get a red tic, it's a syntax error or build error.
+      Check logs to troubleshoot runtime errors.

 - ### Summnary
   - Before deploying the cloud function, verify that there are 3 files:
     - The `main.py` file containing the google cloud API code